mahdinazmi/Flutter-ToDo/README.md

 # Database
 The Floor library is used for the local database.
 Floor provides a neat SQLite abstraction for your Flutter applications.It comes with automatic mapping between in-memory objects and database rows while still offering full control of the database with the use of SQL.

+# Presentation
+This layer includes three sections: pages, widgets, and bloc.
+Bloc is used for state management.